 Test out IEX support.
 Then try Intrinio.
-Intrinio has been building a name for itself based on fanatic customer support for years.
+Intrinio has been building a name for itself based on fantastic customer support for years.
 We have robust and timely data quality ticketing and free chat support for all users (even on the weekends).

 If you work with Intrinio and need help with your code, debugging Excel, data quality, finding the right license, beta testing, figuring out what the data you need costs, you name it, we have a knowledgeable team who is eager to help you succeed.

 IEX Cloud vs. Intrinio: Data Quality